Penn's Creek massacre: Marie Le Roy and Barbara Leininger

 The girls were next taken to Fort Duquesne in Pittsburgh, where they were put to work for the French soldiers while their Lenape masters took their wages.
-Although they were better fed in the fort than they had been in Kittaning and the French soldiers tried to induce them to stay with them, the girls reasoned that the Native Americans were more likely to make peace with the British than the French were, and that they would have more chances for escape in the forest than in a fort, so they refused.
+Although they were better fed in the fort than they had been in Kittanning and the French soldiers tried to induce them to stay with them, the girls reasoned that the Native Americans were more likely to make peace with the British than the French were, and that they would have more chances for escape in the forest than in a fort, so they refused.
 They were moved to several other villages in western Pennsylvania by their captors over the next two years, including Saucunk and Kuskusky.

 Three years after the Penn's Creek massacre, in October 1758, a combined French-Indian army was defeated by the British in the Battle of Fort Ligonier.
 This caused a panic among the Native Americans of western Pennsylvania, who decided to sign the Treaty of Easton and abandon the war.
 They burnt their crops and villages before fleeing 150 miles farther west to the village of Moschkingo in Ohio.
 Forced to go along, the now 15-year-old Marie Le Roy and Barbara Leininger met a 21-year-old Scottish captive there named David Breckenridge.
 They made a plan to escape with him and a young Englishman, Owen Gibson (also known as Hugh Gibson).
 On March 16, 1759, while most of the Lenape men were away selling pelts, the four young people fled east on foot.

 They endured a series of hardships on their 250-mile journey to Fort Pitt in Pittsburgh They traveled over one hundred miles in the first four days to reach the Ohio River.
 Leininger nearly drowned crossing Little Beaver Creek, Owen Gibson was wounded by a bear he had shot, they ran out of provisions and Gibson lost his flint and steel, leaving them to spend the last four nights of their journey sleeping in the snow with no fire.
 Nonetheless, all four made it to Fort Pitt and safety on the last night of March.
 A month later, Le Roy and Leininger were taken to Philadelphia.
 They related the story of their captivity later that year in a published pamphlet titled The Narrative of Marie le Roy and Barbara Leininger, for Three Years Captives Among the Indians.

 At the end of this narrative, Barbara and Marie listed the names, place of capture and last known locations of over 50 other captives they had met during their time with the Lenape, in order that their relatives might know they were still alive and have hope of seeing them again.
 They stated that they had also met many other captives whose names they either did not know or could not recall.